paida-moyo/paida-moyo/README.md

 AI, ML & RAG for Businesses, and Manufacturing Industry

-Projects I'm interested in:
+Here are some projects that I'm interested in:

-Predictive Maintenance Assistant — combine sensor and machine-log data with an ML model that flags equipment likely to fail, paired with a RAG agent trained on maintenance manuals and SOPs so technicians get a diagnosis and the relevant repair procedure in one place, not two separate lookups.
+1. Predictive Maintenance Assistant — combine sensor and machine-log data with an ML model that flags equipment likely to fail, paired with a RAG agent trained on maintenance manuals and SOPs so technicians get a diagnosis and the relevant repair procedure in one place, not two separate lookups.

-Quality Control & Compliance Copilot — a RAG system built on GMP documentation, batch records, and quality specs that helps QC technicians check a result against the right reference instantly, with full traceability on which document backed which answer — built for audit, not just convenience.
+2. Quality Control & Compliance Copilot — a RAG system built on GMP documentation, batch records, and quality specs that helps QC technicians check a result against the right reference instantly, with full traceability on which document backed which answer — built for audit, not just convenience.

-Process Optimization Agent — an agent layer over production data (yield, consumption, downtime) that surfaces optimization recommendations from ML models, with a human-in-the-loop approval step and a logged decision trail, so the system assists the process engineer rather than replacing their judgment.
+3. Process Optimization Agent — an agent layer over production data (yield, consumption, downtime) that surfaces optimization recommendations from ML models, with a human-in-the-loop approval step and a logged decision trail, so the system assists the process engineer rather than replacing their judgment.

 Open to collaborating with anyone working at the intersection of AI and industrial or manufacturing operations.